 Once the judge has set forth the standard, whether a party’s conduct has conformed to the standard is a question of fact for the jury (or, in a bench trial, the judge).11

-- The foreseeability of harm to the plaintiff;
+- The foreseeability of harm to you;

 - The moral blame attached to the defendant’s conduct;